Information about Iloperidone

 How iloperidone works

 Iloperidone is an atypical antipsychotic.
-It works by modulating the action of certain chemical messengers in the brain that affects thoughts.
+It works by modulating the action of certain chemical messengers in the brain that affect thoughts.

 Common side effects of iloperidone

 Fatigue, Dry mouth, Sleepiness, Nasal congestion, Weight gain, Dizziness, Orthostatic hypotension (sudden lowering of blood pressure on standing)

 Available Medicine for Iloperidone

 - ₹19 to ₹91Sun Pharmaceutical Industries Ltd4 variant(s)

 - ₹55Alkem Laboratories Ltd1 variant(s)